 Common Road Hazards for Motorcyclists

 There are certain hazardous factors that are different for motorcycles and automobiles.
-Presence of debris, uneven surface levels, elements of nature, and rough roads can spell trouble for a motorcyclist who is not aware of the best way to proceed.
+The presence of debris, uneven surface levels, elements of nature, and rough roads can spell trouble for a motorcyclist who is not aware of the best way to proceed.
 Common road hazards include:

 - Rough and bumpy roads